Everything you need to know about: bullet trains in Japan

 Do I need to reserve a seat?

-Each shinkansen has a different carriage configuration, some have one or two non-reserved carriages, while others are entirely reserved.
+Shinkansen has a different carriage configuration.
+Some have one or two non-reserved carriages, while others are entirely reserved.
 This usually depends on the destination, as the most popular routes between cities like Osaka and Tokyo tend to have more unreserved areas.
 Signs throughout the station that list train times and platforms will also indicate which cabins are unreserved so that people can line up in the correct area.

 Shinkansen or bullet train is the most used transport in Japan